umbraco/UmbracoDocs/umbraco-cms/tutorials/custom-error-page.md

 The following steps guides you through setting up a page for internal server errors (500 errors).

-1. First Step

-    - Create a `~/controllers` folder in your Umbraco web project.
+1. Create a `~/controllers` folder in your Umbraco web project.
-    - Create a file in this folder, called `ErrorController.cs`.
+2. Create a file in this folder, called `ErrorController.cs`.
-    - Add the following code to the file:
+3. Add the following code to the file:

         ```csharp
         using Microsoft.AspNetCore.Mvc;